Names of the Romani people: Use in English law

 The term gipsy has had several overlapping meanings under English Law.
 In the Caravan Sites and Control of Development Act 1960, gipsies (not capitalised) were defined as "persons of nomadic habit of life, whatever their race or origin, but does not include members of an organised group of travelling showmen, or persons engaged in travelling circuses, travelling together as such".
 This particular definition included non-Romani groups as Irish Travellers.
 However, it is commonly understood that the term is etymologically an exonym.
 It originates from Egyptian (a historical name for Romani people in Britain).

 Romani "gipsies" have been a recognised ethnic group for the purposes of Race Relations Act 1976 since Commission for Racial Equality v Dutton 1989, as have Irish Travellers in England and Wales since O'Leary v Allied Domecq 2000 (having already gained recognition in Northern Ireland in 1997).

 List of names

 Gypsy/Gipsy

-In several countries, Romani people were thought to come from Egypt.
+In several languages and historical cultures, Romani people were thought to come from Egypt.